Toronto Basement Flooding Protection Subsidy Program Explained

 A Consent To Enter Form gives permission to the City of Toronto Building staff to enter your property for the express purpose of inspecting your installation(s).

-They will verify that that backwater valve and/or sump pump exist and have been installed according to the requirements and conditions of the Subsidy Program.
-They may also take photographs, video and other digital images for the same purpose.
+They will verify that the backwater valve and/or sump pump exist and have been installed according to the requirements and conditions of the Subsidy Program.
+They may also take photographs, videos, and other digital images for the same purpose.

 Who Can Perform the Eligible Work?

 The work eligible for the Toronto Basement Flooding Subsidy Program should only be performed by a qualified, licensed professional.
 This ensures that the devices are installed according to the manufacturer's instructions and minimizes the chance of not meeting the subsidy eligibility requirements.